CSS Image Buttons Css3Menu.com

 In addition, you will enter into a contractural agreement with the relevant local team - Read More.

-We provide as much information and documentation as we can - as do our local partners.
+We provide you with lots of information and documentation - as do our local partners, and we encourage you to read this thoroughly.
 You will get this well in advance of your trip.
 You will also be encouraged to contact previous volunteers who will be able to add yet more information.
+The more time yo spend preparing for your placement the more likely it is that your volunteering experience will be a useful and fulfilling one, both for yourself and for the people with whom you will work.
 Of course you can contact us at any time if you are unsure of anything.

 Please contact us at any time.
 Even when your placement is confirmed, and you are in direct contact with our local partners, you should email us if you are unclear about anything. email us